Morgan Shepherd: Late 1990s and career decline

 After beginning 1998 without a ride, Shepherd brought out his own team to attempt the races at Rockingham, Atlanta and Darlington, but his No. 05 Pontiac failed to qualify in all three races.
 In the following race at Bristol, Shepherd drove the No. 46 First Union Chevy for Team SABCO, finishing 24th, before substituting for Mike Skinner for two races, finishing eleventh at Martinsville.
 Shepherd also had a good run at Talladega, where he qualified in fifth place.
-After another race for SABCO and a one-off deal for Stavola Brothers Racing at Michigan International Speedway, where he finished 43rd, Shepherd spent most of the season with LJ Racing, his best finish 15th at the Brickyard 400.
+After another race for SABCO and a one-off deal for Stavola Brothers Racing at Michigan International Speedway, where he finished 43rd, Shepherd spent most of the season with LJ Racing, his best finish fifteenth at the Brickyard 400.
 He left the team late in the season and closed the year in the No. 8 Chevy for the Stavola Brothers.
 Shepherd had a good run and was running in the top ten, until he made contact with Jeff Gordon and wrecked, finishing 39th.

 Shepherd attempted the 1999 Daytona 500 for Pinnacle Motorsports, but he failed to make the race.
 He made his only Cup start that season the following week at North Carolina in the No. 90 Ford Taurus for Donlavey Racing, where he started 39th and finished 32nd, five laps down.
 In May 1999, Shepherd announced he was partnering with Rhea Fain to field the No. 05 Wendy's Pontiac.
 After the team failed to qualify for the Coca-Cola 600, the partnership dissolved, and Shepherd failed in each of his attempts to qualify for a Cup race that season.

 Shepherd only attempted one race in 2000, driving the No. 80 Ford for Hover Motorsports in the season finale at Atlanta.
 He failed to make the race as Shepherd set the 49th-fastest time in qualifying.
 Shepherd returned to Hover Motorsports for the 2001 Daytona 500, but failed to qualify.
 Shepherd also attempted the season finale at Loudon driving for his own team, but he failed to make the race.